-3.5 Can Alternative Investment Funds be marketed to retail investors?
+3.6 Can Alternative Investment Funds be marketed to retail investors?

-According to Law 10/2008, the INAF can restrict the marketing of AIFs to well-informed investors, in case of a low liquidity level or a high risk of loss for the AIFs.
+According to Law 10/2008, the AFA can restrict the marketing of AIFs to well-informed investors, in case of a low liquidity level or a high risk of loss for the AIFs.
 The marketing of AIFs which are limited to well-informed investors is prohibited to retail investors, whose definition is aligned with the Markets in Financial Instruments Directive (MiFID).

-3.6 What qualification requirements must be carried out in relation to prospective investors?
+3.7 What qualification requirements must be carried out in relation to prospective investors?

 Investment in an AIF reserved for well-informed investors requires a limited level of protection.
-Pursuant to Law 10/2008, "well-informed" investors are those which meet the criteria of being either: (i) institutional investors; (ii) professional investors; or (iii) other investors who confirm in writing that they adhere to the status of "well-informed" investors and who either: (a) invest a minimum of EUR 50,000; or (b) have been assessed by a credit institution, an investment firm or a management company which certifies the investors' ability to understand the risks associated with investing in the AIF.

-With the exception of those limited to well-informed investors, AIFs can be marketed to retail investors.
+Pursuant to Law 10/2008, "wellinformed" investors are those which meet the criteria of being either: (i) institutional investors; (ii) professional investors; or (iii) other investors who confirm in writing that they adhere to the status of "well-informed" investors and who either: (a) invest a minimum of EUR 50,000; or (b) have been assessed by a credit institution, an investment firm or a management company which certifies the investors' ability to understand the risks associated with investing in the AIF.
+With the exception of those limited to well-informed investors, AIFs can be marketed to retail investors upon complying with any other regulatory requirements.

-3.7 Are there additional restrictions on marketing to public bodies such as government pension funds?
+3.8 Are there additional restrictions on marketing to public bodies such as government pension funds?

-There are no restrictions in the Andorran jurisdiction.
-National and regional governments, the INAF, public institutions, central banks and other international institutions are expressly recognised as professional investors.
+There are no specific restrictions on marketing to public bodies in the Andorran jurisdiction.
+National and regional governments, the AFA, public institutions, central banks and other international institutions are expressly recognised as professional investors.

-3.8 Are there any restrictions on the use of intermediaries to assist in the fundraising process?
+3.9 Are there any restrictions on the use of intermediaries to assist in the fundraising process?